Characteristics of rhinos

 - Javan rhinoceros (Rhinoceros sondaicus) – one of the most endangered rhinos and one of the most endangered large mammals in the world.
 This rhino does not exist in zoos.

 - Sumatran rhinoceros (Dicerorhinus sumatrensis) – endangered species.
 It lives only in Sumatra and Borneo.
 It lives next to the orangutans.

 Rhinoceros likes staying in dense brushes, on woody savannah.
 When it is hot, rhino hides in thickets or lies in the shade.
 It always stays close to rivers or swamps because it loves wallowing in mud.
 Such baths help it avoid overheating its huge body and protect skin against insects.

 Rhino has very poor sight, but it has very good hearing and the perfect smell.
 These senses help these big mammals recognize the danger and contact each other.
-Its body is covered with extremely thick skin which is in the form of the carapace at some species.
+Its body is covered with extremely thick skin which is in the form of the carapace in some species.

 The rhino’s horn

 Horns are certainly the most characteristic feature of rhinoceros.
 They have got two, the front one is bigger.
 Because of horns, rhinoceros are hunted for; therefore, all five species are almost extinct.
-In Arabian countries, valuable hilts of daggers are made and also in the eastern medicine, they are used to produce various medicines.
+In Arabian countries, valuable hilts of daggers are made, and also in eastern medicine, they are used to produce various medicines.

 Despite introducing the protection for these animals and the prohibition to trade the horn, rhinos are still dying.
-It is thanks to high prices of the horn and continuous demand for it.
+It is thanks to the high prices of the horn and continuous demand for it.
 Therefore, rhinoceros have survived only in natural reserves and national parks.